Mother and Child Scheme: The scheme

-In 1948 Dr. Noël Browne, a new T.D. for Clann na Poblachta, and a socialist, became Minister for Health in a coalition government.
-Browne was an admirer of Fianna Fáil's 1947 Health Act and intended to implement its provisions as part of a plan to reduce the alarmingly high rate of child mortality (especially from tuberculosis) in Ireland, modernise the Irish healthcare system and make it free and without means-testing for mothers and their children up to the age of 16.
-He was impressed with the National Health Service in the United Kingdom and successful medical procedural reforms in Denmark which reduced child mortality.
-He tackled the domestic health issues and was acclaimed for the results.
+Browne's energy and application in the prosecution of this task immediately made him a national figure.
+Still tubercular himself, he anticipated that his own life might be cut short by the illness at any time.
+As he spent lavishly on the erection of sanatoria, at that time the standard approach to the treatment of TB, he also turned his attention to another critical public health issue: neo-natal care.
+He was an admirer of Fianna Fáil's 1947 Health Act and intended to implement its provisions as part of a plan to reduce the alarmingly high rate of child mortality, in particular from tuberculosis, modernise the Irish healthcare system, and make it free and without means-testing for mothers and their children up to the age of 16.
+He was also impressed with successful medical procedural reforms in Denmark which had reduced child mortality.

-In July 1950, Browne's department formally submitted the scheme to the Irish Medical Association.
-The Association had originally opposed the 1947 bill, mentioning the "socialisation of medicine."
-In this opposition it was supported by at least one member of the coalition cabinet: Fine Gael T.D.
-Dr. Thomas F. O'Higgins, the Minister for Defence and a former member of the executive of the Association.
+In June 1950, partly influenced by the establishment of a national health service in the United Kingdom, he sent the draft of the scheme to provide free medical care for all mothers and children to the cabinet and to the Irish Medical Association.
+In July 1950, Browne's department formally submitted the scheme to the Association.
+Medical opinion had already been aroused by the 1947 Health Act, and the Association had originally opposed that bill, invoking the spectre of the "socialisation of medicine".
+Doctors, many of whom relied on fees relating to mothers and children for a substantial proportion of their income, became immediately hostile to the new proposals, fearing both a loss of income and a reduction to the status of a civil servant.
+In this opposition the Association was supported by at least one member of the coalition cabinet, Fine Gael TD Dr Thomas F. O'Higgins, the Minister for Defence and a former member of the executive of the Association.